-The Idaho Department of Commerce International Team can help identify prospects in international markets, find financing to support this new aspect of your business, and match you with local resources who can provide export services.
+The Idaho Commerce International Business Team can help you identify prospects in international markets, analyze target markets, find financing to support this new aspect of your business and match you with local resources that can provide export services.

-If you would like to explore foreign markets or expand your existing international customer base, give us a call at 208-489-8755 or email Robin Collins and we will get you connected directly with someone who is an expert in that field.
+If you would like to explore foreign markets or expand your existing international customer base, give us a call at 208-489-8755 or 208-489-8754 or email the Economic Development Department and we will get you connected directly with someone who is an expert in that field.

 Whether you are new to exporting and still unsure if it is right for your company or you are an experienced exporter, a trade specialist will work with you as a partner to make your export endeavors more successful.
 For more information, visit the Idaho Commerce website.